Power of Love/Love Power

-"Power of Love/Love Power" is a single by American singer-songwriter Luther Vandross.
-It was released on April 9, 1991 as the lead single from his 1991 album of the same name.
-The hit song spent two weeks at number one on the US R&B chart, and peaked at number four on the US pop chart, becoming his biggest pop solo hit.
+"Power of Love/Love Power" is a song by American singer-songwriter Luther Vandross, released on April 9, 1991 by Epic Records as the lead single from his 1991 album of the same name.
+The song spent two weeks at number one on the US R&B chart, and peaked at number four on the US pop chart, becoming his biggest pop solo hit.